 Historically Nanaimo's unemployment rate has been below BC and the Canadian average.
-In the past three years Nanaimo's unemployment rate has been higher than BC's but lower than the national rate.
+In the past three years Nanaimo's unemployment rate has been higher than BC's but lower than Canada.
+In 2020 Unemployment rates for all geographies were unusually high due to COVID.